 Pancreatic Cancer and Tumor

-When aberrant pancreatic cells proliferate unchecked and develop into a tumour, pancreatic cancer begins.
-The exocrine and endocrine cell types, both of which are present in the pancreas and perform a variety of tasks, are both present.
-Exocrine tumours are thought to account for about 94% of pancreatic cancer cases.
-The exocrine cells that produce pancreatic enzymes, which aid in digesting, are where the tumours first appear.
-In this category, adenocarcinomas make up the majority of tumours.
-The percentage of pancreatic neuroendocrine tumours is approximately 6%.
+When aberrant pancreatic cells proliferate unchecked and develop into a tumor, pancreatic cancer begins.
+The exocrine and endocrine cell types both of which are present in the pancreas and perform a variety of tasks, are both present.
+Exocrine tumors are thought to account for about 94% of pancreatic cancer cases.
+The exocrine cells that produce pancreatic enzymes, which aid in digesting, are where the tumors first appear.
+In this category, adenocarcinomas make up the majority of tumors.
+The percentage of pancreatic neuroendocrine tumors is approximately 6%.
 Surgery, chemotherapy, radiation therapy, or a combination of these therapies may all be used to treat pancreatic cancer.

 Prevention-